Yang’s Dumpling, Shanghai

-In 2014 we notice that they really upgraded the interior.
+In 2015 we notice that they really upgraded the interior.
 It was pretty plain before, now it looks decent.
-When we think about Shanghai, this is one of the first restaurants we start to drool over!
+(Unlike the unchanged Jia Jia across the street) When we think about Shanghai, this is one of the first restaurants we start to drool over!
 They are that great.
 This Yang’s Dumpling location is a great place to visit, because across the street is one of the best Shanghai steamed dumpling or Xiao long bao restaurants; Jia Jia Tang Bao, so do not eat too much at any one place.
 Yang’s is one of those MUST visit hole in the wall places.

 How they cook Yang’s Dumplings